DanilSord/vk-bot-github/README.md

-# GitBot
+# vk-bot-github
-Notifications for VK from GitHub
+Notifications bot for VK from GitHub